Updated on October 8th, 2020

 In many instances, drugs and alcohol are a way to escape reality or numb feelings of pain and anxiety.
 In other instances, addictive substances may be abused to diminish feelings of depression or to feel happy and carefree.

-Addressing Trauma in Addiction Treatment
+How to Address Trauma in Addiction Treatment

 - Safety.
 Safety is a top priority in trauma-informed substance abuse treatment.
 It is vital that counselors, medical professionals, and all staff involved create an environment that is physically and emotionally safe for all clients.